wzhings/antivaccine_detection/README.md

 ### Table of Contents
 1. Introduction
-2. How to run the code
+2. How to use the code
 3. Citation